micheleguderzo/empirical-analysis-of-italian-financial-accounts/README.md

 The goal of this project is to analyze the **Italian financial accounts from 1961 to 2011** in order to estimate the **Gross Domestic Product (GDP) for the year 2011**.
 The study investigates how different macroeconomic variables — such as value added, public spending, investment, import, and export — have contributed to shaping the Italian economy over the last five decades, with a focus on modeling techniques suited for time series data.

-The project was a collaborative effort, developed in partnership with a teammate as part of an academic course.
+The project was a collaborative effort, developed in partnership with @Vcecca as part of an academic course.

 ## 🧠 Key Topics